-The spiritual realm (another aspect of reality) is just as orderly as is the
+The spiritual realm (another aspect of reality) is just as orderly as

-principles.
+unchangeable laws and principles.
 God told us about these laws

 the spiritual realm operates.
 When He said not to lie, He was

-saying, "Please don’t lie; because if you do, something bad
+saying, "Please don’t lie; because if you do, something bad will

-nobody ever defied the law of gravity.
+the physical realm, nobody ever defied the law of gravity.
 The

 anything.
 There is always a consequence.
 The law of God

 always operates.
 Disobeying God’s warning is what we call sin.

 When we sin, we will always reap harmful consequences.
 The

 consequences are often less immediate and less easy to connect

 to our specific misdeed than when we are reaping from physical

 laws, but they are just as sure.

 The Psychological Realm

 The third aspect of reality is the psychological realm.
 The

 psychological realm operates in accordance with our own

 powers and abilities.
 Habit patterns, our intellect, and our own

-has been given to us as a tool to manage
+has been given to us as a tool to manage this psychological

-brushing my teeth without flossing, and I decide to start flossing, I can
+teeth without flossing, and I decide to start flossing, I can

 generally succeed in doing so.
 I may forget from time to time, but

 We All Have Made A Huge Mistake

 But we have made a huge mistake, because we have believed

 that our willpower has authority in the spiritual realm.
 It is so

 However, our willpower only has authority in the psychological

 Our willpower is impotent in defying the laws of the physical

 realm, and it was never given to us for this purpose.
 We cannot

 fly by flapping our arms.
 We cannot lift a 500 pound weight.
 We

 can will it, but we cannot perform it.

 Our willpower is equally impotent in the spiritual realm,

 and it was never given to us for this purpose.
 We discover this

 laws of God.
 We discover that no matter how hard we want to do

 the good that we ought to, we cannot.
 We can "will" it, but we

 cannot perform it.
 O wretched man that I am (Romans 7:24).
 Our

 failure to do the good that we want to do is not due to a lack of

 willpower, it is due to our misunderstanding about reality.
 We are

 It Is No Contest!

 To imagine the relative power of our willpower and the operation

 of God’s laws (the spiritual realm), picture an ant standing on a

 highway.
-A huge truck is coming his way at full speed, and the ant thinks he can stop the truck by
+A huge truck is coming his way at full speed, and the

-delusion that we can do so.
+Yet we have been under the delusion that we can do so.
 And

 much worse, we think that God has expected us to be able to do

 We Have Been Misled

-Unfortunately, we have often been led into striving by teachings that imply
+Unfortunately, we have often been led into striving by teachings

-delineated in the Sermon on the Mount in Matthew,
+standards, as delineated in the Sermon on the Mount in Matthew,

 Chapter 5.
 However, this is not what Jesus is telling us to do.

-Rather, He is telling us that we cannot possibly do it with our own willpower.
+Rather, He is telling us that we cannot possibly do it with our own

-the kingdom of heaven" (Matthew 5:20).
+no means enter the kingdom of heaven" (Matthew 5:20).